A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Introduction

-For clarity, in the remainder of the paper, we call ``\textit{implementation messages}'' (or \textit{\imps}) the point-to-point network messages used internally by a BRB algorithm.
-(The MA may suppress \imps.)
-We distinguish these \imps from the messages that the BRB algorithm seeks to disseminate, which we call ``\textit{application messages}'' (\textit{\apps} for short).
-In such a context, the paper presents the following results. \begin{itemize} \item It first introduces a new modular abstraction, named \kl-cast, which appears to be a base building block to implement BRB abstractions (with or without the presence of an MA).
-This communication abstraction, which is based on a systematic dissociation of the predicate used to forward \imps from the predicate that allows a process to deliver an \app, is at the heart of the work presented in the paper.
-When proving the \kl-cast communication abstraction, the paper presents an in-depth analysis of the power of the two-dimensional adversary that constitutes the pair made up of at most \tb Byzantine processes + an MA of power \tm.
+For clarity, in the remainder of the paper, we simply call \emph{\imps} the point-to-point network messages used internally by a BRB algorithm.
+(The MA may suppress these \imps.)
+We distinguish these \imps from the messages the BRB algorithm seeks to disseminate, which we call ``\textit{application messages}'' (\textit{\apps} for short).
+In such a context, the paper presents the following results. \begin{itemize} \item It first introduces a new modular abstraction, named \kl-cast, which appears to be a foundational building block to implement BRB abstractions (with or without the presence of an MA).
+This communication abstraction systematically dissociates the predicate used to forward (network) \imps from the predicate that triggers the delivery of an \app, and lies at the heart of the work presented in the paper.
+When proving the \kl-cast communication abstraction, the paper presents an in-depth analysis of the power of an adversary that controls at most \tb Byzantine processes and an MA of power \tm.

-\item Then, the paper deconstructs two BRB algorithms (Bracha's~\cite{B87} and Imbs and Raynal's~\cite{IR16} algorithms) and reconstructs versions of them that tolerate {\it both} Byzantine processes and MA.
-In an interesting way, when considering Byzantine failures only, these deconstructed versions use smaller quorum sizes and are therefore more efficient than their initial counterparts. \end{itemize}
+\item Then, the paper deconstructs two signature-free BRB algorithms (Bracha's~\cite{B87} and Imbs and Raynal's~\cite{IR16} algorithms) and reconstructs versions of them that tolerate {\it both} Byzantine processes and MA.
+Interestingly, when considering Byzantine failures only, these deconstructed versions use smaller quorum sizes and are, therefore, more efficient than their initial counterparts. \end{itemize}

-So, this paper is not only the first to present signature-free BRB algorithms in the context of asynchrony and MA but also the first to propose an intermediary communication abstraction that allows us to obtain efficient BRB algorithms.\footnote{ As already said, the algorithm presented in~\cite{AFRT21} is a {\it signature-based} BRB algorithm that tolerates \imp losses.
-Moreover, directly expressed on top of the {\it lowest level} network operations, namely the send and receive operations, it does not benefit from an underlying communication abstraction that would improve its efficiency.}
+So, this paper is not only the first to present signature-free BRB algorithms in the context of asynchrony and MA but also the first to propose an intermediary communication abstraction that allows us to obtain efficient BRB algorithms.
+For clarity, we give in Table~\ref{table:terminology} the list of acronyms and notations used in this paper.